Vicente-jpro/linux-troubleshooting/README.md

 # linux-troubleshooting

 ### How to fix busybox Initramfs Error on Ubuntu or Linux.
-Ubuntu Linux ´Ubuntu 20.04 LTS´.
+Ubuntu Linux `Ubuntu 20.04 LTS`.
 You can try using another version.

-<pre></pre>
 <pre>(initramfs) exit</pre>

 the root filesystem on `/dev/sda1` requires a manual. <br/>